elliotlarson/dev-notes/vuejs-notes.md

 ## Template directives

+#### `v-model`

+Places the contents of the data item in the element it is attached to.
+There is two way binding on this, so if you update the value on the element, the data value of the Vue object will also get updated.

+You can see an example of this in the hello world example above.

 #### `v-show`

 For conditionally showing or hiding an element.
 This directive will apply a CSS style to either show or hide the element: